-Jo and her husband visited the showroom with kitchen door and worktop samples in hand.
+Jo and her husband visited the showroom with the kitchen door and worktop samples in hand.
 “We wanted to find the perfect match to complement the kitchen finishes.
 I was looking for something a bit different from a classic natural oak finish – but I wasn’t quite sure what.
 The team were brilliant inside V4 World, so helpful and patient.
-We visited three times and took away different sample each time, seeing how they looked in our home under different lighting.
+We visited three times and took away different samples each time, seeing how they looked in our home under different lighting.
 We were definitely leaning towards a darker style of oak floor and after bringing home a sample of Urban Nature Wharf Grey it was really standing out to us.

 “It was so unusual with a gorgeous mix of grey and brown oak tones and a lovely rustic finish.
 The white marble work surface we had chosen had gold veins running through it along with brown and grey tones and the two surface finishes seemed to complement each other beautifully.”

-Decision made their experienced installer Craig Collins Carpentry ordered and installed the wood floors over a new underfloor heating system.
-Once installation was complete Craig added an extra coat of Ciranova Titan Matt Hardwax Oil to give the floor some added protection in this busy kitchen area.
+Decision made by their experienced installer Craig Collins Carpentry ordered and installed the wood floors over a new underfloor heating system.
+Once the installation was complete Craig added an extra coat of Ciranova Titan Matt Hardwax Oil to give the floor some added protection in this busy kitchen area.

-“When I came home from work after he finished laying the floors I was quite nervous and on the brief glimpse I got I still wasn’t sure if we’d made the right choice.
+“When I came home from work after he finished laying the floors I was quite nervous and on the brief glimpse, I got I still wasn’t sure if we’d made the right choice.
 He quickly covered the floors to protect them from the final building works so it felt like a big reveal when the space was finished and he removed the covers.

 “Both my husband and I were taken aback at just how beautiful the floors looked.
 They worked perfectly in the space.
-We knew the unusual tones and textures in the planks was quite a bold choice but immediately we knew we had made the right one.
+We knew the unusual tones and textures in the planks were quite a bold choice but immediately we knew we had made the right one.
 They looked amazing.”

-The extension had started in spring but due to delays on the large sliding patio doors it wasn’t until the week before Christmas that the space was finished.
+The extension had started in spring but due to delays on the large sliding patio doors, it wasn’t until the week before Christmas that the space was finished.
 “It was frustrating to be delayed purely down to one supplier as everything else had gone so smoothly, however when I saw it all finished I soon forgot about that and couldn’t wait to have our first Christmas Day in our new family space.”

 The room has been finished with Farrow & Ball Strong White on the ceiling and Ammonite on the walls.
 Lights add beautiful contemporary detailing with Tula pedants from John Lewis over the kitchen island and a Tom Dixon pendant from Heals over the dining table.